openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 - Characters can easily bribe NPCs with a **lower wealth score.**

 - If the recipient of the bribe has the **same wealth score** as the character, then it would be considered a “major expense”, which means that it can be done, but the expense taxes resources such that new goods at that level or higher can't be acquired for two weeks.

 - If the bribe recipient is **one wealth level higher** than the character's wealth score, the cost is so great that the character's wealth score is permanently reduced by 1.
 Bribing someone more than one wealth level higher is impossible without other factors in play.

 So, a character with a wealth score of 2 will be inconvenienced in bribing a town guard, and a character probably needs a wealth score of 5 before they can easily bribe powerful political figures like the town mayor.
 Keep these same guidelines in mind when it comes to arbitrating similar situations, such as players trying to hire laborers, schmooze with bigwigs, or impress a crowd with their wealth.

-## Monsters and NPCs
+## Non-Player Characters (NPCs)
-No campaign or adventure is complete without monsters for the heroes to defeat or NPCs for them to overcome.
-When planning out a campaign or adventure, consider that the monsters and NPCs of your story typically fall into one of the following categories:
+No campaign or adventure is complete without monsters for the heroes to defeat or other types of adversaries for them to overcome.
+But it's best not to go alone, and often the characters will find help along the way.
+Collectively these friends and foes are called "NPCs" (non-player characters).
+When planning out a campaign or adventure, consider that the NPCs of your story typically fall into one of the following categories:

 - Henchmen